-- All SAEs will be collected from the signing of the ICF until the end of the study at the time points specified in the SoA (Section 1.3). - All AEs will be collected from the start of intervention until the end of the study at the time points specified in the SoA (Section 1.3). - Medical occurrences that begin before the start of study intervention but after obtaining informed consent will be recorded on the Medical History/Current Medical Conditions section of the CRF, not the AE section. - All SAEs will be recorded and reported to the sponsor or designee immediately and under no circumstance should this exceed 24 hours, as indicated in Appendix 6.
+- All SAEs will be collected from the signing of the ICF until the end of the study at the time points specified in the SoA (Section 1.3). - All AEs will be collected from the start of intervention until the end of the study at the time points specified in the SoA (Section 1.3). - Medical occurrences that begin before the start of study intervention but after obtaining informed consent will be considered medical history, not an AE, and will be recorded in the source documents. - All SAEs will be recorded and reported to the sponsor or designee immediately and under no circumstance should this exceed 24 hours, as indicated in Appendix 6.
 The investigator will submit any updated SAE data to the sponsor within 24 hours of it being available. - Investigators are not obligated to actively seek AEs or SAEs after the conclusion of the study participation.
 However, if the investigator learns of any SAE, including a death, at any time after a participant has been discharged from the study, and he/she considers the event to be reasonably related to the study intervention or study participation, the investigator must promptly notify the sponsor.